jecki/DHParser/documentation_src/manuals/transform.rst

 :py:func:`DHParser.transform.strip`-primitive.
 Like the
-:py:func:`DHParser.transform.replace_content_with`-primitive it takes an argument, only this time, the argument is another primitive (applied to the current trail of the node under inspection), namely :py:func:`DHParser.transform.is_one_of`, which returns true if the trail passed to it ends with a node the name of which is one of a set of names.
+:py:func:`DHParser.transform.replace_content_with`-primitive it takes an argument, only this time, the argument is another primitive (applied to the current path of the node under inspection), namely :py:func:`DHParser.transform.is_one_of`, which returns true if the path passed to it ends with a node the name of which is one of a set of names.
 In this case this is the set with the single element "S": ``strip(is_one_of({'S'}))``.